jbochi/vi-video/README.md

 This is the poor man's version of [descript](https://www.descript.com/tour), which allows you to edit a video like it's a text document.

-The best open source tool we could find is [auto-editor](https://github.com/WyattBlue/auto-editor).
+The best open source tool we could find that do something similar to this are [auto-editor](https://github.com/WyattBlue/auto-editor) and [videogrep](https://github.com/antiboredom/videogrep)